 a) Place the tea bag/s in a mini zip lock bag and staple to the inside of a card.

-b) Wind the string around the bag (so it doesn’t get tangled) and hold in place with a rubber-band.
+b) Wind the string around each bag (so it doesn’t get tangled), arrange a row together and hold in place with a rubber-band.
 Place in a sandwich sized zip-lock bag with a “Who’s on the Tea Cup?” cover, as showed below.

-A simple and cheap gift idea, but one filled with love and fun.
-I’ll be making these again!
+A simple and cheap gift idea filled with love and fun.

 Links